List of Hill Street Blues characters: Other characters

 A police officer who is referenced in passing several times, but is first seen with regard to a commission investigating corruption.
 Delgado has 29 years on the force but, due to a one-year leave of absence, only has seniority for 19.
 Very close to the end of his career, he has a breakdown and is unable to function (though he remains alert and personable).
-His brother officers sign him in and out as if he were still on duty, resulting in one of the very few scandals on the Hill, if not the only one, caused by Furillo himself.
+His brother officers sign him in and out as if he were still on duty, resulting in one of the very few cases of improper behavior on the Hill, if not the only one, that Furillo allows to continue.
 Furillo, however, considers his and his officers' activity an act of compassion.